Abhimurthy001/music-streaming-web-application-using-django-framework/README.md

 It's a spotify like web-application where users can listen, upload and delete songs.
-It is built using HTML, bootstrap and Django framework.
+It is built using HTML, bootstrap and Python-Django framework.

 To run the project:
 open the file in a code editor (VS Code or pychram recommended)